friedelredward/AngularJS/intermediate/isolatescopes/isolatesscopesdirective.md

 - We can __add dynamic functionality__ to the directive by __invoking outerscope(controller) functions__

-> passing strings to isolated scope
+> passing strings to isolated scope check main controller, test vehicle View directive.